DATUK DR NOOR HISHAM ABDULLAH

 Professor Sharifah Syed Omar obtained her MBBS from The University of Manchester, United Kingdom in 1999 and a Masters in Internal Medicine from the University of Malaya in 2007.
 She completed her training in Infectious Diseases at the University of Malaya (UM) in 2011 and was accredited as an Infectious Diseases Physician by the National Specialist Registry in 2012.
 She was appointed as an Associate Professor in Medicine and Infectious Diseases in 2017 and is currently working at UM and the University Malaya Medical Centre (UMMC) as a Consultant in Infectious Diseases.
 In her role as Head of the Infectious Diseases Unit at UMMC she is part of the hospital Dengue Task Force that regularly conducts case discussions, training workshops for clinicians and prepares recommendations for quality improvement.
 She also sits on the state Dengue Mortality Task Force which aims to improve the clinical management of dengue in the state and country.
 She is also on the Antibiotic Stewardship Subcommittee and helped develop the hospital antibiotic guidelines in 2014 and 2017.
 The Infectious Diseases Unit together with the infection control group have also initiated many antimicrobial stewardship programs and infection prevention and control (IPC) measures at UMMC.
 Prof. Sharifa Syed Omar is a member of the Malaysian Academy of Medicine, the Malaysian Society of Infectious Diseases and Chemotherapy and the International AIDS Society.
 She is the Vice President of the Malaysian Society of HIV Medicine.
 She teaches undergraduate and postgraduate students from the University of Malaya.
 Her research interests include research in clinical presentation and outcome of dengue, HIV and Hepatitis C, antimicrobial resistance and stewardship.
 She has numerous publications in peer reviewed journals and was on the writing committee for the National Guidelines on the Management of HIV in Adults (2017).

-Using Mobile Data and Global Mapping to Tackle the Next Outbreak
+Using Novel Data Sources to Tackle the Next Outbreak

 Bridget Wills is a Professor of Tropical Medicine and Honorary Consultant in Paediatrics at the Centre for Tropical Medicine and Global Health, University of Oxford.
 She trained in paediatrics and infectious diseases in the UK and worked at the Oxford University Clinical Research Unit, based at the Hospital for Tropical Diseases in Ho Chi Minh City, Viet Nam, for more than 20 years before returning to the UK in October 2018.
 Her clinical research focuses primarily on dengue and incorporates studies designed to improve dengue diagnosis and risk prediction for severe disease, randomised intervention trials aiming to improve dengue management, and research investigating the pathophysiological mechanisms underlying the major complications of infection.
 Human challenge studies are now being explored as a novel approach to advance the development of dengue vaccine candidates, and she has recently received grant funding to explore the ethical, legal and regulatory issues surrounding execution of dengue challenge studies in endemic settings like Viet Nam.
 In 2012 she was awarded the Ho Chi Minh City Medal by the People’s Committee of HCMC, and in 2018 she was awarded the Sir Rickard Christophers Medal by the Royal Society of Tropical Medicine and Hygiene in the UK.